opensoars/newapp/README.md

 ```

 ## Add/edit projects

-It is really easy to add and edit projects that get build with newapp.
-Just go to the directory newapp is installed in and locate the projects folder.
-If you save a project inside a folder with a descriptive name in here, it can be used by newapp.
-Let's say I've just added a project called `rails`.
-Now I can simply type `newapp rails` and it will get build!
+It is easy to add/edit projects that can be build by newapp.
+Locate the install location of newapp and go to the projects folder.
+In here you can create a project or edit existing ones.
+Let's say I want to add a rails project.
+I just create a rails folder with the default project base in it.
+Now I can type `newapp rails "name=my_rails_app"` to build my default rails app.
+Note that the first argument 'name' is required.